 Oral care dentifrices regularly undergo re-formulation in order to improve some aspect of dental care whether it be cosmetic (whitening, sensory feel, freshness) or therapeutic (plaque/gingivitis prevention, enamel care).
 The ability of fluoride dentifrices to protect or repair enamel is a core attribute which requires periodic testing in order to support product claims or satisfy Regulatory bodies.
 In vitro and clinical in situ studies are often used to provide such support and SMH measurement is a key aspect of the testing.

 Our in vitro laboratory team has several surface microhardness machines available with which to probe the integrity of enamel and dentine, all run with the latest software packages.
 We can provide you with data derived from Knoop or Vickers indenters and can help you with the design of the study itself, depending on your specific aims.
 All our analysts are fully trained and cross-calibrated.
-Individuals will generally remain within a study from start to finish.

 Measurement of SMH generally involves placing 5-10 indents per sample and calculating the mean indent length or hardness value.
 In situ remineralisation studies involve prior surface softening of the enamel with fruit juices or citric acid solutions or gels: this aspect is an area in which we possess much experience.